 As required by law, the land use control over properties in the Project Areas will continue to be governed by the City's General Plan.
-There is no new layer of land use designations and no changes in zoning brought on by the Merger Amendments, the Tax Increment Cap Amendment, or redevelopment in general.
+There is no new layer of land use designations and no changes in zoning brought on by the use of redevelopment.
 Continued implementation of redevelopment in the Project Areas will be consistent with land use designations permitted by the General Plan and the City's Zoning Ordinance, as they now exist and as they may be amended from time to time.